Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Types of Apartments on Rainey Street

 Almost every building on Rainey is a high-rise.
 Camden (8 stories) is the lone mid-rise.
-The real variety is in age and height.
-Towers range from 8 to 48 stories and span 2008 to 2025 construction.
-That age gap means real differences in finishes, amenities, and screening requirements.
+Beyond that, the variety is in age and height.
+Towers range from 8 to 48 stories, built between 2008 and 2025.
+That age gap means real differences in finishes, amenities, and what it takes to get approved.

 The New Towers (Built 2021–2025)